How To Check if Someone is Using Your WiFi

 Knowing who is using your WiFi and when is crucial for keeping your network secure.
-This tutorial will show you how you can check if someone is using your WiFi, how to kick them off, and how to stop them and anyone else from accessing your WiFi ever again.
+This tutorial will show you how to check if someone is using your WiFi, how to kick them off, and how to stop them and anyone else from accessing your WiFi ever again.

 Check who is using your WiFi network